Guide to Install a Binary on Linux and Create a Systemd Service

 sudo mv -f ./cloudflared-linux-arm64 /usr/local/bin/cloudflared

-environment variable, allowing you to run the binary from anywhere in the terminal without specifying its full path. - Why use
+/usr/local/bin?
+The/usr/local/bindirectory is commonly used for storing user-installed binaries.
+This directory is included in the system’sPATHenvironment variable, allowing you to run the binary from anywhere in the terminal without specifying its full path. -

 1